Have you ever heard that you can generate and sell electricity to your respective power generation company on a monthly basis through net metering?

 Fee Structure for Net Metering

-DG (Distribution Generator) is responsible for all charges associated with interconnection of facilities towards the point of meter installation or any other cost of maintaining interconnection facilities.
+DG (Distribution Generator) is responsible for all charges associated with the interconnection of facilities towards the point of meter installation or any other cost of maintaining interconnection facilities.

 |Sr. No||Size of DG Facility||Fee to be paid by Applicant|